sunscrapers/djoser/README.md

 such things as registration, login and password reset.
 It works with custom user model.

-Instead of reusing Django code (e.g. `PasswordResetForm`), we were reimplemented few things to fit better into Single Page App architecture.
+Instead of reusing Django code (e.g. `PasswordResetForm`), we reimplemented few things to fit better into Single Page App architecture.

 Developed by [SUNSCRAPERS](http://sunscrapers.com/) with passion & patience.